supabase-community/storage-java/README.md

 The version being used supports different version of the storage API, you can find which version supports up to what version in the [CHANGELOG](./CHANGELOG.md)

+## Installation
+For installation please see the [packages](https://github.com/supabase-community/storage-java/packages) section, it will show you how the dependency block should look.

 ## Example

 ```java